 - 12 eggs

-- fresh thyme or any other green herb
+- 1-2 tbsp fresh thyme or any green herb

-- Preheat oven to 180C and line two square or round cake pans with baking paper.
+- Preheat oven to 200C and line two square or round cake pans with baking paper.
 Pans about 22cm wide are ideal.

 - Bake until golden and cooked through.
-About 25 minutes.
-If top isn’t browning by the time the centre is cooked, turn on your oven’s grill and quickly brown it that way.
+About 25 minutes in the smaller pans, 35-40 min in a large roasting dish.
+If top isn't browning by the time the centre is firm, turn on your oven's grill and quickly brown it that way.

-- Allow to cool slightly before serving with a side salad, or serve cold.
+- Allow to cool slightly on a rack before serving with a side salad, or serve cold.

 - can be frozen whole or in single servings.